Westbrook Van Voorhis: Early years

 Van Voorhis was born in New Milford, Connecticut, on September 21, 1903, and studied at the United States Naval Academy.

 Career

 Van Voorhis became a broadcaster late in the 1920s.
 On radio, he worked for station WOR and the CBS and NBC networks.

 He narrated each episode of the 1954–1956 NBC series Justice.
 He also did narration for the 1957 television series Panic!.
-He was originally scheduled to be the announcer for The Twilight Zone television show but only narrated the television pilot, the episode "Where is Everybody?" had its narration revoiced by the show's creator and writer Rod Serling.
+He was originally scheduled to be the announcer for The Twilight Zone television show but narrated only the television pilot.
+The episode, titled "Where is Everybody?," had its narration revoiced by the show's creator and writer, Rod Serling.

-One of his last appearances was in a circa-1966 series of TV commercials for Quaker Life Cereal, where he moderated "the great Quaker Life debate....is it for adults or kids?".
+One of his last appearances was in a circa-1966 series of TV commercials for Quaker Life Cereal, where he moderated "the great Quaker Life debate....is it for adults or kids?"
 He ended each commercial with his stentorian voice proclaiming "Quaker Life.
 It must be for everybody!"